 11. Disable Wi-Fi Networking Services

-You can restrict any or all websites from accessing in iOS.
+You can restrict any or all websites from accessing in iPhone.
 Generally website restriction is used as parent controlling option to restrict kids opening adult sites.
-Go to “Settings > General > Restrictions”.
-You need to enter the password to go inside the settings.
+Go to “Settings > Scree Time > Content & Privacy Restrictions” section.
+Again, tap on “Content Restrictions” and go to “Web Content” section.
+Here you can setup restrictions to block adult websites or allow to open only sites you add the list. need to enter the password to go inside the settings.
 Tap on “Websites” option under “Allowed Content” section.
 Here you can see the restrictions like all websites, adult content or specific site.

-Disable the restrictions and try to access the websites from Safari.
+Disable any restrictions and select “Unrestricted access”.
+Now check whether you can open all the websites from Safari.
 Remember, you can completely remove Safari by restricting the app.
-If you don’t see Safari app then disable the restrictions to get the app back.
+If you don’t see Safari app then disable the restrictions under “Allowed Apps” section to get the app back.

 13. Update Your iOS Version To Latest